-In my humble opinion, there are ways to update clichés so that they have an impactful resonance, and more often than not, end up having a humorous effect.
+In my humble opinion, there are ways to update clichés so that they have resonance, and more often than not, end up having a humorous effect.

 To prove my point, here are a few recognizable examples of successful, reworked clichés: